After Nasal and Sinus Surgery

 Avoid hot and spicy foods for 5 days.
 Be sure to maintain hydration with adequate liquid intake.

 Keep your head elevated as much as possible for the first three days.
 Sleep with your head elevated on pillows.

 Place ice packs (frozen peas, crushed ice in zip lock, etc.) on your nose, eyes and cheeks as much as possible for the first three days.

 Change the gauze pad under the nose as needed depending on drainage.
 You may remove it and keep it off when the drainage subsides.

-You may begin irrigating your nose with a bulb syringe and distilled water 2 – 4 times/day starting the day after surgery.
+You may begin irrigating your nose with a bulb syringe and distilled water 2 – 4 times/day starting 1 week after surgery.
 This will wash out debris from inside the nose and help relieve congestion.

 Avoid all heavy physical activity / exercise / straining / lifting for 1 week following surgery.
 Light exercise may be started in the second week.

 You will require your first follow-up visit one to two weeks after surgery.
 During this visit, the inside of the nose will be cleaned.
 A topical numbing spray will be applied to minimize discomfort.
 However, you may wish to take your pain medicine prior to this visit.